ansible-lockdown/RHEL8-CIS/README.md

 ## Caution(s)

-This role **will make changes to the system** which may have unintended concequences.
+This role **will make changes to the system** which may have unintended consequences.
 This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted.

 This role was developed against a clean install of the Operating System.
-If you are implimenting to an existing system please review this role for any site specific changes that are needed.
+If you are implementing to an existing system please review this role for any site specific changes that are needed.

 To use release version please point to main branch